peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * <code>desiredExponent</code> - The desired exponent for the result.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
-For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
+For example, -3 means round to the eighth (10^-1, 1/8), and 3 means round to the eight (2^3, 8).
 A value of 0 rounds the number to an integer.

 * <code>ctx</code> - An arithmetic context to control precision and rounding of the result.
 If <code>HasFlags</code> of the context is true, will also store